 When I first got back into crochet, when pregnant with my eldest, I can distinctly remember my delight at how much crochet there was to be found everywhere; so much in magazines, in books, on dedicated crochet blogs and a positive plethora of patterns on the web … and then I got a little bewildered.

-Without any sort of standardization it’s so easy to misunderstand a pattern when stitches have the same name but the variance is enough to create mayhem if they are worked in the wrong way.
+Without any sort of crochet terminology standardization, it’s so easy to misunderstand a pattern when stitches have the same name and the variance is enough to create mayhem if they are worked in the wrong way.
 After I discovered the difference, I challenged myself to become bi-crochet lingual and I’ve never looked back – in fact, it has probably helped shape me into the designer I am today as it opened up so many more possibilities of things I could crochet.

-I thought I’d share with you some of the methods I use to tell if a crochet pattern uses US or UK terms; first though, I’ve included this handy chart so you can see the differences (and use it for converting UK crochet terms to US and vice versa):
+I thought I’d share with you some of the methods I use to tell UK vs US crochet terms apart.
+First though, I’ve included this handy terms chart so you can see the differences (and use it for converting UK to US crochet terms and vice versa):

 |slip stitch||sl st||slip stitch||ss / sl st|